Wine Tasting and Wine Tours FAQs

 Tannins are a compound that gives your mouth a dry feeling after you taste certain wines.
 They’re found in the skin, seeds, and stalks of grapes.
 Tannins are also found in strong black tea, walnuts, and cranberries.

 Are sulfites bad for you?

 Sulfites are chemical compounds that occur naturally in all types of wine.
 They act as preservers and enhancers, so almost all winemakers add additional sulfites to the wine.
 Sulfites aren’t dangerous and are added to many other types of food, including dried fruit and shrimp.
-If you experience negative reactions to sulfites, you likely have an allergy to them — which is why the FDA requires “Contains Sulfites” on the label.
+If you experience negative reactions to sulfites, you likely have an allergy to them — which is why the FDA requires wineries to print “Contains Sulfites” on the label.

 Are all wines vegan?

 No, not all wines are vegan.
 When unwanted material is removed from the wine in the cellar during the fining process, the fining ingredient is often animal derivatives like egg whites, milk proteins, or animal proteins.